qhengncsu/StableMCD/README.md

-This repo implements the methods described in the following two publications:

-1. A Stability Framework for Parameter Selection in the Minimum Covariance Determinant Problem

-Qiang Heng, Hui Shen, Kenneth Lange (2024+)

-2. Bootstrap Estimation of the Proportion of Outliers In Robust Regression

-Qiang Heng, Kenneth Lange (2024+).

 ## Installation
 To install the package, the right development tools must be in place.
 Specifically, Windows users need [RTools](https://cran.r-project.org/bin/windows/Rtools/), while